rahulbhatia-rb/FANTASY-PREMIER-LEAGUE/README.md

 # FANTASY-PREMIER-LEAGUE

- An experiment to find out the decision making in famous online game - Fantasy Premier League.
+To find out the decision making in famous online game - Fantasy Premier League.
 (FPL)

 ## Idea
 FPL provides opportunity for enthusiasts to try their hand at decision making.